-The Commissioner is an independent office holder who works in two areas:
+The Commissioner is an independent office holder who works in the following areas:

-- → Public appointments, regulating how people are appointed to the Boards of public bodies in Scotland; and - → Public standards, where the Commissioner can investigate a complaint about a councillor or a member of a devolved public body who is alleged to have contravened the councillors' or the appropriate public body's Code of Conduct.
+- → Public appointments, regulating how people are appointed to the Boards of public bodies in Scotland; - → Public standards, where the Commissioner can investigate a complaint about a councillor or a member of a devolved public body who is alleged to have contravened the councillors' or the appropriate public body's Code of Conduct; - → Investigating complaints about lobbying; and - → Investigating complaints on the conduct of MSPs.

-Where the Commissioner identifies that a breach or breaches of a Code or Codes may have occurred, the Commissioner will report on the outcome of these investigations to the Standards Commission for adjudicatory action and application of sanctions, where appropriate.
+The Commissioner will report on the outcome of their investigations to the Standards Commission for adjudicatory action and application of sanctions, where appropriate.

-► The Standards Commission for Scotland
+The Standards Commission for Scotland